yemshod/cloud_it_sec/private-endpoint-security-pattern.md

 # Private Endpoint Security Pattern for ExactTrust

-This document outlines the security pattern and requirements for implementing Private Endpoints across Azure and AWS for **ExactTrust**.
-It is written in Markdown to allow copy/paste into Confluence.
+This pattern describes how **ExactTrust** secures access to cloud services through Private Endpoints in both Azure and AWS.
+It is formatted for easy copy/paste into Confluence runbooks and architecture pages.

 ## Overview